r-itinsim/itinsim/README.md

 ## Acknowledgements

-This project is built on top of [simmer]() simulation framework.
-It utilizes all the features of `simmer` and
+This project is built on top of [simmer](https://github.com/r-simmer/simmer) simulation framework and is alive thanks to it :)

 ## Installation

-You can install the released version of itinsim from [CRAN](https://CRAN.R-project.org) with:

 To be added ...

 ## Example

-This is a basic example which shows you how to solve a common problem:

 To be added ...